juxor/afaq/markdown/vol1intro.md

 speak for themselves on most issues and that can take space.
-Some of the evidence we use is from books and articles the general reader may not have easy access so we have tried to present full quotes to show that our use is correct (the number of times Ive tracked down references only to discover they did not say what was suggested is, sadly, quite numerous).
+Some of the evidence we use is from books and articles the general reader may not have easy access so we have tried to present full quotes to show that our use is correct (the number of times I’ve tracked down references only to discover they did not say what was suggested is, sadly, quite numerous).

 Moreover, refuting distortions and inventions about anarchism can be lengthy simply because of the necessity of providing supporting evidence.
 Time and